Ivan Talovac

-Ivan Talovac (Tallóci János) was a 15th-century Croato-Hungarian nobleman, a member of the Talovac noble family.
+Ivan Talovac (Tallóci János) was a 15th-century Croatian nobleman, a member of the Talovac noble family.
 He served as prior of Vrana from 1439 to 1445 (until his death), as the first governor of Pakrac in Slavonia, and was a member of the Order of the Knights of Saint John.

 Family

 Ivan Talovac was a member of the Talovac family who were Hungarian vassals and an influential family in the Croatian region of Cetina.
 He was of Croatian origin.
 His brother was Matija or Matko Talovac, who served at the Serbian court of Stefan Lazarević who was a Hungarian vassal at that time.

 Military officer

 Talovac became castellan of Nándorfehérvár, then Hungarian-held modern-day Belgrade, in 1440 at the time his brother Matko served as Ban of Slavonia (from 1435).
 His brother Franko Talovac (Frank Thallóczi alias de Ragusio) succeeded him in the position of castellan of Nándorfehérvár.
 Another brother of him, Petar Talovac, was also Ban of Croatia.
 It is possible that Talovac managed to achieve the position of the governor of Nándorfehérvár thanks to the connections of Talovac's family at the Hungarian court, besides his own merits.

 In 1440 Talovac was a successful military officer as the commander of Hungarian forces mostly consisting of local Serbs during the Ottoman siege of Belgrade.
 Besides Talovac's forces (around 500 men) from Croatia, the garrison was enforced with Czech and Italian mercenaries who were archers.
 The local Serb population also assisted defenders Ivan was not immediately aware of the size of the Ottoman forces and initially had intention to defeat them on the open battlefield.
 When he went out of the castle and realized that his forces are heavily outnumbered by the Ottomans, he retreated to the city.
 During this battle rifles were used against the Ottomans for the first time in history by Talovac's forces.